3. Results

 The comple loss of ATPase activity for the SYS/4A ERCC6 mutant, combined with the apparent activity dependence on phosphorylation by NEK1, prompted us to monitor via modeling and molecular dynamics the structure of the protein and possible contact with DNA at that specific site.
 This revealed that the SYSY hydroxy patch that is the main consesus target of NEK1 forms an actual springlike machine that is presumed to function in translocation (or unwinding) consuming ATP.
 It also may be a very active part of protein carrying out extensive intramolecular displacements to either move along the DNA helix, or potentially dragging along the stuck EC.
 The high intramolecular rearrangements at theis active site were further confirmed in molecular dynamics simulations and interpretation of RMSD and RMSF after 1 µs, showing that in contrast to the wt, the SYS/4A mutant is essntially ‘frozen’ and incapable of movement.

 In vitro ATPase activity of the various mutant ERCC6.
 We IP’d the different ERCC6 versions and carried out ATPase assays on ‘bound’ ProteinA/G beads, with and w/o a small amount of NEK1 to determine their activation.
 Due to the small amount of recovered proteins (panel B), the ATPase reactions were carried out overnight.
-Endogenous ERCC6 (parental) and wt- expressed protein in Hek293 gave essentially the same signal and no dependence on added Nek1 (as expected).
-The SYSY/4A and Y-F are mostly dead proteins that contribute no additional activity over the endogenous ERCC6, suggesting that the Y625 is critical for functioning.
+Endogenous ERCC6 (parental) and wt- overexpressed protein in Hek293 gave essentially the same signal and no dependence on added Nek1 (as expected since these are likely already phosphorylated in vivo).
+The Y-F is mostly a dead protein that likely contributes no activity over the endogenous ERCC6 in vivo, suggesting that the Y625 is critical for functioning.
 The S624A is also mostly inactive, but in a long incubation, it can be resuscitated significantly in presence of Nek1 stimulation.
 So, we suggest that the Y625 is critical for the ERCC6 overall catalytic activity in presence of DNA (ATPase), while the S624 is likely the main residue that is most subject to regulation by Nek1 and can fine-tune/orchestrate its function.

 Figure 12.